xy-daisy/SephiriaAutoCombat/README.md

 the attack button goes down, along whatever direction that transform produced, so without it the character turns to face the enemy while the swing still flies at the cursor.
 The dodge direction is deliberately left alone.

+**The game also releases the attack button behind the mod's back** (v1.0.2).
+Entering magic cast mode kills the weapon attack itself (`HandleOnActivateCastMode` -> `CastStop(100)` -> `PlayerAvatar.AttackButtonUp`), so do a manual click while auto-attack is running (the fire release runs the same code) and any UI takeover or cutscene (`PlayerInputController.OnDisable`).
+The mod used to keep believing the button was held, which made every part of it report "attacking" while the character stood still for the rest of the fight.
+A reverse watchdog now re-checks the game's own fire flag every `FireHeartbeatSeconds` (default 0.25s) and re-syncs on the spot - re-pressing if attacking is still allowed, standing down if the condition is a yield.
+`PauseInCastMode` (default on) stands the mod down for the whole of cast mode, which is what the game expects and also keeps it from redirecting the spell you aim by hand; auto-attack resumes the frame cast mode ends.

 **Diagnosable, not guesswork**: every path that can stop attacking reports why - switched off, no target, out of range (with the distance and the measured limit), yielded (naming which